 In collaboration with the College of Business, we offer a combined MBA/MPH degree which prepares students for a management career in the health field.
-The MBA/MPH program includes about 20 credits of overlap, which reduces the total number of credits in the combined program to 73.
-Students select a MPH concentration in either Evaluative Sciences or Public Health Practice (note: MBA/MPH students may only select the Public Health Practice Concentration if they have a clinical background.)
+The MBA/MPH program includes about 20 credits of overlap, which reduces the total number of credits in the combined program to 81.
+Students select a MPH concentration in any of the three concentrations: Community Health, Health Analytics, or Health Policy and Management.
 Students receive both degrees upon completion of the entire program.